raspberrypilearning/sense-hat-puzzle-box/en/step_8.md

 ![Comment out](images/comment-out.png)

-You can remove the `#` once you know your lock is working properly.
+You can remove the `#` once you know your code is working properly.